kayak/redux-data-model/docs/docs/tutorial.md

 increment/decrement the counter value.
 For such dialog we are going to use the [sweetalert2], but any would fit.

-Although we could implement that with reducers, effects would better capture the logic and allow for easier testability, that's harder when the logic for displaying plus confiming is on the component level.
-Effects are essentialy an way to implement asynchronous workflows that are very easy to test.
+Although we could implement that with reducers, effects would better capture the logic and allow for easier testability, that's harder when the logic for displaying plus confirming is on the component level.
+Effects are essentially a way to implement asynchronous workflows that are very easy to test.
 Certainly a consequence of effects being based on [redux-saga].
 That said, let's see how our counter [model] should look like with the bespoke effects: